dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

       |--- If testing this      |--- Mock this
 ```

->Mocking to deep slowed down Pester 4.
+>Mocking too deeply slowed down Pester 4.
 I'm not sure if it is a problem in
 >Pester 5, but it is a good rule to simplify tests.

 It is possible to mock cmdlets from the common modules without scoping them
 to the module's scope since they are imported by the module that is being
 tested.
-This only work if there are no `Export-ModuleMember` in the DSC
+This only works if there are no `Export-ModuleMember` in the DSC
 resource code that limits what is seen by Pester.

 ```powershell